 Instead, COP21 has been a great demonstration of the capacity of Diplomacy action for effective joint action in which leadership at global level has been boost by an important emotional aspect of “being together against of”.
 This is a great way to raise sense of union and need for action, something totally missing among European ´s institutions.
 Without reforms and involvement in national crisis it will be more separatism and nationalisms movements, hence, less united.

 Above all I´d like to highlight the need to be flexible.
-Is a must in turbulent times to “adapt” in technical and practical terms to new uncertain realities.
+In turbulent times is a must to “adapt” in technical and practical terms, to new uncertain realities.
 Indeed, a world that goes through uncertainty, flexibility and openness become essential elements.